 A post on the AG's website states that, "Overall, just 21% of the test results from store brand herbal supplements verified DNA from the plants listed on the products' labels — with 79% coming up empty...or verifying contamination with other plant material."

 Cease-and-desist letters accompanied the test results, ordering an immediate stop on sales of 28 items in GNC's "Herbal Plus," Target's "Up & Up," Walgreens' "Finest Nutrition" and Walmart's "Spring Valley" in-house lines.
 The letters allege the retailers were engaged in "deceptive business acts...and false advertising."

 This is the first time a state law enforcement agency has taken direct action against major supplement retailers for alleged fraud.
-All four retail titans have complied with the order, though GNC has vigorously contested the AG's conclusions.
+All four retail titans have complied with the orders, though GNC has vigorously contested the AG's conclusions.

-A front-page article in the New York Times, and a blitz of nationwide media coverage questioned the quality and veracity of private-labeled store-brand herbs.
+Following Schneiderman's actions, a front-page article in the New York Times, and a blitz of nationwide media coverage questioned the quality and veracity of private-labeled store-brand herbs.
 By extrapolation, much of the media also questioned the validity of herbal medicine in general.

 A scolding letter from the Times' editorial board insinuated that fraud is, "a problem that infects the entire industry," and suggested that federal legislators take the AG's allegations as a wake-up call for stronger supplement regulation.

 The AG's action does raise legitimate issues about transparency in the production of supplements, especially those made by unnamed contract manufacturers and sold as low-priced, no-brand "value" lines.